GBora/quick-remap/README.md

 ```
 ## Important

-The function will do a deep copy of the object, the library has been tested in the context of typescript and node, not plain javascript directly in the browser
+The function will do a deep copy of the object, the library has been tested in the context of typescript and node, not plain javascript directly in the browser.